ramakay/claude-organizer/commands/enhance.md

 ## Instructions

 1. Check for CLAUDE.md project rules if they exist
+2. Extract only rules relevant to the specific task
-2. Create an enhanced prompt using markdown headers and bullet points
+3. Create a structured prompt using markdown headers
-3. Make it 5-10x more detailed than the original
+4. Be comprehensive but concise - add only necessary detail
-4. Include all sections shown below
+5. Include all sections shown below

 ## Enhanced Prompt Format